sahiliamsso/docs/source/index.md

 API access management, two-factor authentication, customer identity and access management (CIAM), and identity federation.

-The Gluu Server is a container distribution that is composed of software written by Gluu and incorporated from other open source projects.
+The Gluu Server is a container distribution composed of software written by Gluu and incorporated from other open source projects.
 Gluu projects are frequently prefixed with **ox**, which is our open source handle.
 Any code in the Gluu Server that we wrote is MIT license,